 academic.oup.com often around five days after implantation.4Yang, J., Hartmann, K. E., Savitz, D. A., Herring, A. H., Dole, N., Olshan, A. F., & Thorp Jr, J. M. (2004).Vaginal bleeding during pregnancy and preterm birth.
 American journal of epidemiology, 160(2), 118-125.

-Since bleeding can the same time as a woman’s menstrual period, it can sometimes be disconcerting to those who are trying to conceive.
+Since bleeding can occur around the same time as a woman’s menstrual period, it can sometimes be disconcerting to those who are trying to conceive.
 With that said, implantation bleeding is usually pink or brown, spotty, and short-lived.
 It typically only lasts for several hours to a few days.
 Meanwhile, period blood is red and flows regularly for four to seven days.

 Other symptoms of implantation include breast tenderness, headaches, tiredness, moodiness, lower back pain, dizziness, constipation, and nausea.
 These symptoms are caused by the hormonal changes going on inside your body.